 - Turn off appliances and electronics before leaving.

 - Secure and lock all doors and windows.

 - Make plans in advance for any pets or houseplants.

 - Remember to pack prescription medication.

-- Take care of food that may not last while you're gone.
+- Take care of food that may spoil while you're gone.

 - Dispose of trash and recycling.

 - Review airline/bus/train policies for luggage size and contents.

 - Always tag your luggage in case it is lost.

 - Share your travel itinerary with a friend or family member; check in with them.